HomeInternet MarketingInternet Marketing on a Non-Existent Budget

 Performance Monitoring1 hour monthlyMediumLow

-With your SEO foundation in place, let’s explore how to improve your existing content through planned repurposing.
+With your SEO foundation set, let’s look at how to get more from your existing content through repurposing.

-Content creation can be time-consuming, but you can multiply your efforts through deliberate repurposing.
-This approach lets you extract maximum value from every piece of content you create, without spending additional money.
+Content creation takes time, but you can multiply your effort by repurposing deliberately.
+This lets you get maximum value from every piece you create without spending more money.

-The first step is to audit your existing content.
-Look through your blog posts, social media content, emails to customers, FAQs, and even internal training materials.
-You likely already have valuable content that can be transformed into new formats to reach different audience segments.
+Start by auditing your existing content.
+Look through your blog posts, social media content, customer emails, FAQs, and even internal training materials.
+You probably already have valuable content that can be reshaped into new formats for different audience segments.

-The “content pyramid” approach works wonders for zero-budget marketing.
-Start with one comprehensive piece of content (like a detailed blog post or video) and then break it down into multiple smaller pieces.
+The “content pyramid” approach works well for zero-budget marketing.
+Begin with one comprehensive piece (like a detailed blog post or video) and break it into several smaller pieces.
 For example, a 2,000-word blog post might become:

 • 5-7 social media posts highlighting key points